MrDrHax/fast-automata/README.md

 Some stuff was not added to a pythonic way of working.
 Use Clib if you don't find something.
 Sorry, working on fixing it.

+### Special Values

+The board has an dictionary called specialValues This dictionary has updatable variables that can be used anywhere (for example: a generator with certain parameters).

+As of now, the only use is to set the desired framerate of the simulation.
+But later more things can be added.
+To update values run: `board.specialValues["draw_framerate"] = 0.2 # will run every 0.2 secs`.

+> (TBA) There will be a visualizer of the values to make sure you can edit them.
+Still have to decide if i want to use pyglet or tkinter.
+Maybe even flutter XD.
+> (TBA) Sliders and config values will be able to add many things.
+I want to support a float init, end, step kind of config, a enter anything you want and call a function to validate input, and a multiple choice.
+>